Hamilton Yarbrough, Nurse-Midwife, Professional Midwife, Licensed-Midwife

 • Volunteer doula, DONA trained, during nursing school.

-• Treasurer for Alabama Midwives Alliance
+• Current Member, Alabama Midwives Alliance

-• Former Treasurer for Alabama ACNM Affiliate
+• Former Treasurer for Alabama ACNM Affiliate and The Alabama Midwives Alliance

 Videography by the incredible Marcus January

-Magan’s Path to Midwifery
+Brittany’s Path to Midwifery

 Casey Bly with Casie Marie Photography